 We’ll start by setting up a simple dashboard with a single question.
-The goal here will be to set up a dashboard with two linked filters.
+The goal here will be to set up a dashboard with two linked filters (sometimes called chained filters, or cascading filters.)
 Each filter limits its choices based on value(s) from the other filter.

 In this case, linking State and City filters will: